rufuspollock/s3-bucket-listing/README.md

 ## Usage

-Copy these 3 lines into the HTML file where you want the listing to show up:
+Copy these 4 lines into the HTML file where you want the listing to show up:

+    <div id="navigation"></div>
     <div id="listing"></div>

     <!-- add jQuery - if you already have it just ignore this line -->